bringyourownideas/laravel-sitemap/README.md

 ## Support

 This package supports Laravel 5.5 or newer.
-Tested and used up to 7.x.
+Tested and used up to Laravel 8.

 ## Installation